How Effective Is Physiotherapy Treatment for Bell’s palsy?

 • Respiratory illness (adenovirus)

 Bell’s palsy has also been associated with those who are experiencing a depleted immune system, pregnancy or stress.
-Due to the swelling and inflammation that can be caused by viral infections, it leads to the compression of the facial nerves as it passes through the skull which results in the Bell’s palsy and facial paralysis.
-Though Bell’s palsy may be a reaction to any of the above causes stated, it is not definite that if a viral infection is experienced, that it will result in an episode of Bell’s palsy.
+The swelling and inflammation that viral infections can cause lead to the compression of the facial nerves as they pass through the skull, which results in Bell’s palsy and facial paralysis.
+Though Bell’s palsy may be a reaction to any of the above causes stated, it is not definite that if a viral infection is experienced, it will result in an episode of Bell’s palsy.

 How is Bell’s palsy diagnosed?